miaoyangpeng/AXI_digital_median_filter_IP/README.md

 ## make a C program for doing image median filtering

-for letting the can do image median filtering function, first, you need to transfer the image into .BMP format, AS .bmp format is not compress. then is the operation like the following image
+for letting the can do image median filtering function, first, you need to transfer the image into .BMP format with **24-bit depth**, AS .bmp format is not compress. then is the operation like the following image

 ![](image/75.PNG)